In the coming years employers will draw approximately 40% of their new college hires from their internship and co-op programs.

 Workforce Recruitment Program

-What is the Workforce Recruitment Program?
+About the Workforce Recruitment Program

 The Workforce Recruitment Program for College Students with Disabilities (WRP) is a free resource through which private businesses and federal agencies nationwide can identify qualified temporary and permanent candidates from a variety of professional fields.
 Applicants are highly motivated postsecondary students and recent graduates eager to prove their abilities in the workforce.
-(Go to: WRP Request Form)

-- Access to candidates across the nation, by state or job category
+- Access to candidates across the nation

 - Ability to source candidates who are veterans